BadImplant: Injection-based Multi-Targeted Graph Backdoor Attack: Robustness Against Certified Defense

-To evaluate the robustness of our proposed multi target backdoor attack, we assessed its performance against two widely adopted defense mechanism: Randomized Smoothing \cite{cohen2019certified} and Fune-Pruning \cite{liu2018fine}.
-In this section we present a brief description of the defense mechanisms, experimental setup and a thorough evaluation of our attack's resilience against certified countermeasures.
+To evaluate the robustness of our \texttt{BadImplant}, we assess its performance against two widely adopted defense mechanisms: randomized smoothing \cite{cohen2019certified} and fine pruning \cite{liu2018fine}.
+In this section, we present a brief description of two defense mechanisms, experimental setups and thorough evaluations of \texttt{BadImplant}'s resilience against certified countermeasures.